Sony's Spider-Man Universe: Morbius (2022)

-El Muerto (2024)

-After Sony executives were impressed by the performance of singer Bad Bunny in their film Bullet Train (2022) they became interested in having him star in another high-profile film.
-They settled on the minor Spider-Man-related character El Muerto, a wrestler who has superhuman strength, and looked to move quickly on the project.
-Bad Bunny made a "surprise appearance" at Sony's CinemaCon panel in April 2022 to announce the film.
-In October, Jonás Cuarón and Garreth Dunnet-Alcocer were hired to respectively direct and write the film.
-El Muerto is set to be released on January 12, 2024.

 Madame Web (2024)

+Cassandra "Cassie" Webb is forced to confront her past while trying to survive with three young women with powerful futures who are hunted by a deadly adversary.

 After their work on Morbius, Sony hired Matt Sazama and Burk Sharpless in September 2019 to write a script centered around Madame Web.
 In May 2020, S. J. Clarkson was hired to develop and direct Sony's first female-centric Marvel film, which was reported to be the Madame Web film.
 The studio was looking to attach a prominent actress such as Charlize Theron or Amy Adams to the project, before hiring a new writer to craft the film with an actress in mind.
 By February 2022, Dakota Johnson was in talks to portray the lead character, and was confirmed to be starring that April.
 Filming began in mid-July, occurring in Boston and throughout Massachusetts until that September, before shooting in New York City by mid-October.
 Filming completed before the end of 2022.
-Madame Web is set to be released on February 16, 2024.
+Clarkson also served as the film's credited writer for the screenplay along with Sazama, Sharpless, and Claire Parker.
+Madame Web was released on February 14, 2024.

-Untitled Venom: Let There Be Carnage sequel
+Madame Web is set in 2003, and features Emma Roberts and Adam Scott as Mary and Ben Parker.
+Mary Parker is pregnant in the film, which depicts the birth of Peter Parker.

+Venom: The Last Dance (2024)

+Eddie Brock and Venom go on the run when they are hunted by both of their worlds.

 In August 2018, Hardy confirmed that he had signed on to star in three Venom films.
 Andy Serkis expressed interest in returning to direct another Venom film in September 2021, and that December, Pascal said they were in the "planning stages" of a third Venom film.
 Sony confirmed the film was in development at CinemaCon in April 2022.
 In June, Hardy revealed that Kelly Marcel was writing the script and that he was co-writing the story with her, and Marcel was set to direct that October.
+Filming began in late June 2023 in Spain, but was halted the next month due to the 2023 SAG-AFTRA strike.
+Filming resumed in November following the strike's conclusion, and was nearly completed by February 2024.
+The title was revealed the following month.
+Venom: The Last Dance was released on October 25, 2024.

+Venom: The Last Dance continues directly from the post-credits scene of Spider-Man: No Way Home, where Eddie and Venom return from the MCU to the SSU, with Cristo Fernández reprising his role as a bartender, while also portraying his version from the SSU.
+Reid Scott, who previously portrayed Dr. Dan Lewis in the first two Venom films, voices the head of Imperium.
+Serkis portrays the character Knull, the creator of the symbiotes, in the film.
+Marcel said that while The Last Dance concludes the story arc of Eddie and Venom, it sets up Knull for future appearances within the SSU and is the beginning of that character's story.